RohmSemiconductor/Linux-Kernel-PMIC-Drivers/BD96801/README.md

 ### Known issues

-See the bug-tracker for bd96801 related [known issues](https://github.com/RohmSemiconductor/Linux-Kernel-PMIC-Drivers/issues?q=is%3Aissue+repo%3ALinux-Kernel-PMIC-Drivers+BD96801+in%3Atitle).
+See the bug-tracker for bd96801 Linux drivers related [known issues](https://github.com/RohmSemiconductor/Linux-Kernel-PMIC-Drivers/issues?q=is%3Aissue+repo%3ALinux-Kernel-PMIC-Drivers+BD96801+in%3Atitle).
 If you encounter a bug which is not known - feel free to report it - thanks!